Optical & Ultrasonic Imaging Laboratory

 Lab News

-Dr. Xia and his team participated in 2019 Komen Western New York Race for the Cure under the banner of UB BME.
-This is an important community event that helps accomplish several goals: Honors breast cancer survivors and co-survivors, Memorializes those who have lost their battle to the disease, Raises vital funds for education, screening, treatment, and national research programs.
-Save the date and join our team!
+Dr. Xia and his team participated in the 2019 Komen Western New York Race for the Cure under the banner of UB BME — honoring survivors, memorializing those lost, and raising funds for education, screening, treatment, and research.

 July 18, 2018